Half-Life (Windows)

 Object 36

 The military post in Power Up (map c2a1a) contains 2 entities that both spawn an object labelled as "type 36".
-Since no such item exists in the final game, nothing appears in these two spots.
+Since no item is labelled as such in the final game, nothing appears in these two spots.

 HEV charger in Apprehension